Summary

 | Bayesian NN | Approximate | Good | Expensive (MCMC/VI) | Low-medium |

-- GP vs linear regression.
+- GP versus linear regression.
 A GP with a linear kernel is Bayesian linear regression.
-Add an RBF kernel and you get a nonlinear, nonparametric cousin.
+Adding an RBF kernel produces a nonlinear, nonparametric counterpart.

-- GP vs random forest.
-Random forests produce discontinuous step functions and only rough variance estimates.
+- GP versus random forest.
+Random forests produce discontinuous step functions and only approximate variance estimates.
 GPs produce smooth, calibrated predictions.
-RFs handle categorical features natively; GPs need custom kernels.
+Random forests handle categorical features natively, whereas GPs require custom kernels.

-- GP vs neural network.
-Neural nets are kings of large-data high-dimensional problems.
-GPs are kings of small-data, uncertainty-critical problems.
-In the limit of infinite width, a Bayesian neural network is a GP — this is the Neural Tangent Kernel / NNGP connection.
+- GP versus neural network.
+Neural networks dominate large-data, high-dimensional problems.
+GPs dominate small-data, uncertainty-critical problems.
+In the infinite-width limit a Bayesian neural network is equivalent to a GP, a result known as the Neural Tangent Kernel or NNGP correspondence.

-- GP vs Bayesian NN.
-GPs have closed-form posteriors for Gaussian likelihoods.
-Bayesian NNs rely on variational or MCMC approximations that are hard to validate.
+- GP versus Bayesian neural network.
+GPs admit closed-form posteriors for Gaussian likelihoods.
+Bayesian neural networks rely on variational or MCMC approximations that are difficult to validate.

-- GP vs MCMC.
-They are complementary, not competitors.
-Use MCMC to explore complex non-Gaussian posteriors; use a GP when your posterior is close to Gaussian and you need speed.
+- GP versus MCMC.
+The two are complementary rather than competing.
+MCMC is appropriate for exploring complex non-Gaussian posteriors; a GP is appropriate when the posterior is close to Gaussian and computational speed is important.

-- GP vs SVM.
-Both use kernel methods, but SVMs optimize a margin-based classifier and give no uncertainty.
-See our SVM comparison guide for more on kernel machines that are not GPs.
+- GP versus SVM.
+Both are kernel methods, but SVMs optimize a margin-based classifier and provide no uncertainty.
+The companion SVM comparison guide covers kernel machines outside the GP family.

-- Combine them.
-Deep Kernel Learning is the natural marriage: a neural network extracts features, a GP gives you uncertainty on top.
-It often wins competitions.
+- Combination.
+Deep Kernel Learning is a natural hybrid: a neural network extracts features and a GP supplies uncertainty on top.
+The combination frequently performs well in competitions.

 Common Pitfalls and How to Avoid Them

-- Not centering the target.
+- Failure to center the target.
 The default mean function is zero.
-If your targets have mean 500, the GP will extrapolate toward zero far from training data — a bizarre-looking prediction.
-Always subtract the training mean from y before fitting and add it back during prediction.
+When targets have a mean of 500, the GP extrapolates toward zero far from training data, producing implausible predictions.
+The training mean should always be subtracted from y before fitting and added back during prediction.

 - Numerical instability.
 Kernel matrices are nearly singular when training points cluster.
-Always add a small “jitter” (e.g., 1e-6) to the diagonal of K(X, X) before Cholesky decomposition.
-GPyTorch does this automatically; your from-scratch code should too.
+A small “jitter” (for example 1e-6) should be added to the diagonal of K(X, X) before Cholesky decomposition.
+GPyTorch does this automatically; from-scratch implementations should do so as well.

 - Wrong kernel for the data.
-Using RBF for a jagged function gives oversmoothed predictions with overconfident error bars.
-If your data looks rough, try Matérn-3/2 or -5/2.
-If it’s periodic, use a periodic kernel.
+Using RBF for a jagged function produces oversmoothed predictions with overconfident error bars.
+For rough-looking data, Matérn-3/2 or Matérn-5/2 is preferable.
+For periodic data, a periodic kernel is appropriate.

-- Overfitting hyperparameters with tiny N. If N < 20, the marginal likelihood can have multiple local optima.
-Use priors on hyperparameters and restart optimization from several random seeds.
+- Overfitting hyperparameters with very small N. When N < 20, the marginal likelihood can have multiple local optima.
+Priors on hyperparameters and optimization from several random seeds are recommended.

 - Gaussian noise assumption.
-Standard GP regression assumes the observation noise is Gaussian.
-If your data has heavy tails or outliers, consider Student-t likelihoods or a different model entirely.
+Standard GP regression assumes Gaussian observation noise.
+For data with heavy tails or outliers, Student-t likelihoods or a different model should be considered.

-- Forgetting to standardize features.
-A single length scale cannot serve features with wildly different units.
-Either standardize inputs, or use ARD kernels with per-dimension length scales.
+- Failure to standardize features.
+A single length scale cannot accommodate features with widely different units.
+Inputs should be standardized, or ARD kernels with per-dimension length scales should be used.

 Related Reading